QuantEcon/lecture-python-intro/_sources/input_output.md

-After  introducing the input-ouput model, we describe some of its connections to {doc}`linear programming lecture <lp_intro>`.
+After  introducing the input-output model, we describe some of its connections to {doc}`linear programming lecture <lp_intro>`.

 ## Input output analysis